FacultadDeIngenieria/prog1/presentation/bash/presentation.md

 - `ls` lists the files in the working directory

 ---
+## Piping

+'|' allows connecting UNIX programs to each other.

+`ls | grep hi`

+ls lists the files in the working directory, this output is checked by the grep command for the word `hi`

+---
 ## Manipulating Files

 cat - Read file and write it to the standard output